 Eco Resort Cermeniza

 Another place to stay in Virpazar that comes highly recommended is Eco Resort Cermeniza.
-This resort provides accommodation in air-conditioned stone villas, all of which have free WiFi, a bathroom, kitchenette, flat-screen TV, bedroom and seating area.
-There’s also a restaurant specializing in local dishes, barbecue facilities, a garden with sun terrace, an outdoor pool and even a vineyard.
+This resort provides accommodation in air-conditioned stone villas, all of which have free WiFi, a bathroom, kitchenette, flat-screen TV, bedroom, and seating area.
+There’s also a restaurant specializing in local dishes, barbecue facilities, a garden with a sun terrace, an outdoor pool, and even a vineyard.

 Eco Villas Merak

 Looking for a Montenegro farm stay?
-Check out Eco Villas Merak, where you can stay in stone “cabins” that have a bathroom, bedroom, dining area and kitchen.
-Shared facilities include a seasonal outdoor pool, free bikes and a garden.
+Check out Eco Villas Merak, where you can stay in stone “cabins” with a bathroom, bedroom, dining area, and kitchen.
+Shared facilities include a seasonal outdoor pool, free bikes, and a garden.